Airstack-xyz/docs/farcaster/farcaster-frames/airstack-frames-sdk/onchain-kit.md

   }
 ]
 ```

 {% endtab %}
 {% endtabs %}

 ## getFarcasterUserTokenSentFrom

-You can fetch all token transfers sent by a given Farcaster user across multiple chains, such as Ethereum, Gold, Base, and Zora, by using the [`getFarcasterUserTokenSentFrom`](https://github.com/Airstack-xyz/airstack-frames-sdk/tree/main?tab=readme-ov-file#getfarcasterusertokensentfrom) functions:
+You can fetch all token transfers sent by a given Farcaster user across multiple chains, such as Ethereum, Base, Zora, and other [Airstack-supported chains](overview.md#supported-chains), by using the [`getFarcasterUserTokenSentFrom`](https://github.com/Airstack-xyz/airstack-frames-sdk/tree/main?tab=readme-ov-file#getfarcasterusertokensentfrom) functions:

 {% tabs %}
 {% tab title="TypeScript" %}

 ```typescript
 import {
   getFarcasterUserTokenSentFrom,